syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 {% highlight C# %}

 SfScheduler Scheduler = new SfScheduler();
+this.Scheduler.View = SchedulerView.Day;

+this.Scheduler.DaysView.StartHour = 9;
-this.Scheduler.ShowWeekNumber = true;
+this.Scheduler.DaysView.EndHour = 16;
-this.Scheduler.MonthView.AppointmentDisplayMode = SchedulerMonthAppointmentDisplayMode.Indicator;
+this.Scheduler.DaysView.ShowCurrentTimeIndicator = false;

 this.Content = Scheduler;